zhoubihn/clisp-notes/key-points.md

 two memebers, hence the terms ``list'' and ``S-expression'' can be used interchangeably.

-**However, in some Common Lisp implementation, a list with more than two members are not identified with a nested ordered pairs as shown in the above.**
+**However, in some Common Lisp implementations, a list with more than two members are not identified with a nested ordered pairs as shown in the above.**
-For example, in [GNU CLISP](http://clisp.org) 2.49.93+, the list
+For example, in [GNU CLISP](http://clisp.org)-2.49.93+, the list
 ```
   (+ 1 (* 2 3))
 ```